Rosewood1985/ai-sports-edge/docs/privacy-policy.md

 - **Financial Info**: Purchase history (for in-app purchases)

 ### Data Not Linked to You

 - **Location**: Approximate location (when used for region-based content)
 - **Usage Data**: Analytics data

 ### Purpose of Data Collection

 - **App Functionality**: To provide core features of the app
 - **Analytics**: To improve our app and user experience
 - **Personalization**: To customize content based on your preferences
 - **Product Development**: To develop and test new features

 ### Required Permissions

 - **Location**: Used to provide location-based sports content and recommendations
 - **Notifications**: Used to send game alerts, score updates, and important information
 - **Photos**: Used only when you choose to upload a profile picture

 All data collection is necessary for the proper functioning of the app and to provide the sports analytics and prediction services you expect.
 We do not sell your personal data to third parties.

+## Data Backup and Security

+We implement automated backup systems for our databases, including user data, to ensure data integrity and availability.
+These backups:

+- Are performed daily and stored securely
+- Are retained for a limited period (typically 30 days)
+- Are encrypted and access-controlled
+- Are used only for data recovery purposes in case of system failures
+- Are part of our comprehensive data protection strategy

+This backup process is essential for maintaining service reliability and protecting your data.
+We apply the same privacy protections to our backups as we do to our primary data storage.

 ### Optional Data Collection